ata-nas/record-rest-api/README.md

 Create REST API to handle the processes that concern patients' visits to doctors and keep track of the history of diseases.

-The doctor has a name, birth date, a Specialty (Pediatrics, Surgery, Cardiologist), and can be a general practitioner.
+The doctor has a name, birthdate, a Specialty (Pediatrics, Surgery, Cardiologist), and can be a general practitioner.

 The patient has a name and pays for health insurance.